LAStools/LAStools/bin/lascanopy_README.md

 from a text file with each line listing: "center_x center_y radius" with a command like:

-lascanopy -i forest\*.laz -loc circles.txt -cov -p 50 95 -o plots.csv
+lascanopy64 -i forest\*.laz -loc circles.txt -cov -p 50 95 -o plots.csv

 And if you want to override the radius then you can do this by adding a fix radius with '-loc_radius 2' or '-loc_radius 7.5'